-- 1. Read the Conveyor Operator's Manual. - 2.
-During the conveyors first few minutes of operation, check conveyor belt alignment to ensure belt is tracking correctly when running empty and also during loaded conditions.
+- 1. Read the Conveyor Operator's Manual. - During the conveyors first few minutes of operation, check conveyor belt alignment to ensure belt is tracking correctly when running empty and also during loaded conditions. - 3.
+Check that all safety decals are installed and legible.
+Apply new decals if required.